mirrorwarp/scratch-paint/README.md

-# TurboWarp/scratch-paint
+# MirrorWarp/scratch-paint

-Modified version of scratch-paint for TurboWarp
+Modified version of scratch-paint for MirrorWarp

 ## License

-TurboWarp/scratch-paint is licensed under the GNU General Public License version 3.0.
+MirrorWarp/scratch-paint is licensed under the GNU General Public License version 3.0.
 See LICENSE for more information.

 The original scratch-paint that this is based on uses the following license: